-En interesting guitar has passed the premises.
-Built by the quirky Englishman Norman Wood in 1977.
-Found an article about him in one English guitar magazine if I rewrote in a previous blog post.
-At the beginning of the magazine there was a small text about him 🙂
+An interesting guitar has passed the shop.
+Built by the wayward Englishman Norman Wood in 1977.
+I found an article about him in an English guitar magazine that I wrote about in a previous blog post.
+At the beginning of the magazine, there was a small text about him :-)

 Well.
 The guitar had some problems.
-The lid had a couple of cracks and the neck had folded a little into the sound hole with high string height as a result.
-It had been repaired earlier and a wide piece of mahogany had been glued into a crack behind the stable.
-Either a sub-saddle mic had been fitted then, or it was original.
-Would in any case be replaced with a K&K mic.
-Possibly the bands in the form of round rods in nickel-silver steel had been crowned.
+The top had a couple of cracks and the neck had folded a little into the sound hole with high string height as a result.
+It had been repaired earlier and a wide piece of mahogany had been glued into a crack behind the bridge.
+Either a USP mic had been fitted then, or it was original.
+It would in any case be replaced with a K&K pickup.
+The frets, in the form of round rods in nickel-silver steel, had possibly been crowned.

-To access the inside and to fix the sunken lid around the sound hole, I opened the bottom.
-A bit tricky as the binding around the bottom was not a solid wood molding but two layers of thin maple veneer.
-Mahogany is also troublesome as it has a texture similar to crispbread, usually it is difficult to get loose glued bottoms whole.
+To access the inside and to fix the sunken top around the sound hole, I opened the bottom.
+That was a bit tricky as the binding around the bottom was not a solid wood molding, but two layers of thin maple veneer.
+Mahogany is also troublesome as it has a texture similar to crispbread, usually it is difficult to get loose glued bottoms without some damage.
 This time it went really well.
-Milled the old strip so I could see the joint.
-The glue was probably carpenter's glue and although it sat hard it reacted to heat and water.
+I milled away the old binding, so I could see the glue joint.
+The glue was probably carpenter's glue and although it sat hard, it reacted to heat and water.

-All the ribs inside were in mahogany (lid, side and bottom were also in the same wood), it seems that he did not like spruce!
-The ribbing was different with a slight fan-bracing below the sound hole with a stable plate in maple.
-The sparse ribbing was probably the main reason why the lid had cracked, you should tie the lid across the fibers with ribs and not leave large surfaces without reinforcement.
+All the braces inside were in mahogany (top, side and bottom were also in the same wood), it seems that he did not like spruce!
+The bracing was different with a slight fan-bracing below the sound hole with a bridge plate in maple.
+The sparse braces was probably the main reason why the top had cracked, you should tie the top across the fibers with braces and not leave large surfaces without reinforcement.

-Reinforced the neck block which was clear with some extra pieces of wood and changed the top rib and reinforcements next to the sound hole to an A frame, also glued a few strips of spruce across the fibers on the lid to avoid new cracks.
+I reinforced the neck block, which was a bit weak, with some extra pieces of wood and changed the top braces and reinforcements next to the sound hole to an A frame.
+I also glued a few strips of spruce across the fibers on the top to avoid new cracks.

-The neck was pulled loose, which proved unnecessary as it was only to glue it back to get the correct string height.
-The dove tail in the neck foot was completely straight which meant that you had to pull it up all the way before it loosened.
-The grip board was thick and in a greenish very hard wood (Lignum vitae?)
-With a thin rosewood veneer on top.
-Neck in solid rosewood, head mahogany.
+The neck was pulled loose, which proved unnecessary, as I only had to glue it back to get the correct string height.
+The dove tail in the neck foot was completely straight, which meant that you had to pull it up all the way before it loosened.
+The fretboard was thick and in a greenish very hard wood (Lignum vitae?) with a thin rosewood veneer on top.
+The neck was made of solid rosewood, the head mahogany.

-The ribbons / rods along the bottom loosened some of the heat as I heated the neck, got warm and tightened properly to bring them down to the right height again.
-If you want to loosen the neck of one of these, you should only heat in the joint itself (heat the skillet on an iron) and not the straps.
+The frets / bars at the end of the fretboard loosened some of the heat as I heated the neck.
+I had to heat them tighten them properly to bring them down to the right height again.
+If you want to loosen the neck of one of these, you should only heat in the joint itself (heat the spatula on an iron) and not the frets / bars.

-Obtained maple veneer in a roll and cut to 6 just wide bindings around the bottom, needed three layers to build the strip.
-Milled the trench and covered it with a happy pack.
-Then glued all three layers together with warm skin glue in the trench to give the strip its shape.
-The joy pack allowed me to loosen the glued strip, make it smoother and finally glue the strips in place.
-A way to make a mold without having to heat and mold wood.
-Not as good and about the same job as using solid wood moldings.
+I obtained maple veneer in a roll and cut strips to the size of the bindings around the bottom.
+I needed three layers to build up the binding.
+I milled the trench and covered it with a plastic wrap, then glued all three layers together with hot hide glue in the trench to give the binding its shape.
+The plastic wrap allowed me to loosen the glued binding, make it smoother and finally glue the binding in place.
+This is a way to make a binding without having to heat and shape solid wood.
+Not as good and about the same amount of work as using solid wood bindings.

-Got the crown peaks on the round rods, strung on with Newtone Masterclass 0.11.
-The bands in the form of round bars worked, but any extra job with that solution is hardly worth the trouble.
-Possibly good on a Django guitar where you want the hardest possible attack and maximum volume, the large mass in the bands compared to regular bands should give better attack when playing with a thick pitch.
+I had to crown the frets on the round rods, I then put on Newtone Masterclass 0.11 steel strings.
+The frets in the form of round bars worked, but the extra job with that solution is hardly worth the trouble.
+Possibly it can be good on a Django guitar where you want the hardest possible attack and maximum volume, the large mass in the bands compared to regular bands should give better attack when playing with a thick pitch.

 An odd detail was that the string pins leaned forward (!)
-In the string pins.
-Has failed to figure out why.
+In the string pin holes.
+I haven't yet figured out why.

 The back was probably most strange.
-No ribs were needed, but it was also rather "dead".
+No braces were needed, but it was also rather "dead".
 Almost no difference in the sound whether you let the bottom rest against the stomach or not.

-It is a large guitar, 105 cm long, the lid 42 cm at the widest place and the coffin is almost 10 cm wide.
-The bulan on the back is about 2 cm high.
+It is a large guitar, 105 cm long, the top 42 cm at the widest place and the rim is almost 10 cm wide.
+The bulge on the back is about 2 cm high.
 The case that came with the guitar (in the brown 1970s hard plastic) was specially made with an extra bulge for the bottom :-)

 After three days of vibration, it opened up and actually sounds really good.
-Comfortable to play on.
-Sounds a bit like a really good archtop guitar, not excessive bass, hard attack and good volume.
-But at the same time a little sound from a fixed stable.
+It is Comfortable to play on.
+It sounds a bit like a really good archtop guitar, not excessive bass, but hard attack and a good volume.
+But at the same time, not much of the warm sound from a fixed bridge.
 The very thin and flat neck was a bit square, but worked well to play on.
-I mostly complain that it does not match the chords, but no guitar that does not have a saddle tuning does.
+The intonation when playing cowboy chords is not the best, but that's what you get without a nut intonation.

-There might not be much to take away from this, but it was fun to see something different!
+There might not be much to learn from this oddity, but it was fun to see something different!